patroni/patroni/docs/multisite.rst

 As systemd is is now the de-facto init system across Linux distributions, we use it in the below steps.

 #.
-Download and unpack source from ...
+Download and unpack source from https://github.com/cybertec-postgresql/patroni/archive/refs/heads/multisite.zip
 #. `cd` to the resulting `patroni` directory
 #. `pip install -r requirements.txt`
 #. `pip install psycopg`
-#. create Patroni config (see ...)
+#. create Patroni config (see Configuration below)
 #. to run Patroni as a systemd service, create a systemd unit config based on the linked example: https://github.com/patroni/patroni/blob/master/extras/startup-scripts/patroni.service
 #. start Patroni with `[sudo] systemctl start patroni`